sprint-digital/sawfish-integration/README.md

 composer test
 ```

+## Setup

-This is to setup sawfish integration client id and api key
+This is to setup sawfish integration, this creates the table and asks for the sawfish credentials

 ```bash
 php artisan sawfish:integrate